Chris Claiborne: Coaching

 In February 2013, Claiborne began coaching at Oaks Christian School in Westlake Village, California.
 He moved to Calabasas High School in 2014 as defensive coordinator, and took over as head coach in 2018.
 He resigned in December 2019; in two years as Calabasas' head coach, he went 17–6.

-Claiborne returned to USC in 2020 as a quality control analyst; he had received his bachelor' degree from the university in 2019.
-On January 25, 2021 Claiborne was named linebackers coach at Arizona State.
+Claiborne returned to USC in 2020 as a quality control analyst; he had received his bachelor's degree from the university in 2019.
+On January 25, 2021, Claiborne was named linebackers coach at Arizona State.